opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 ### User-defined Protocol Files

 In OpenSumi, we obtain the corresponding file service through the DI Token of `IFileServiceClient` for file reading and writting.
-In the face of some scenarioalized file content, we usually adopt the method of user-defined protocol header to read such content, for example:
+In terms of some scenarioalized file content, we usually employ user-defined protocol header to read such content, for example:

 - To read user configuration files, we use `user_stroage://settings.json` .
 - To read virtual files in Debugging process, we use `debug://{filename}` .

-We have made this function possible by the contribution point of `FsProviderContribution`, as follows:
+We have made this function possible by the contribution point of `FsProviderContribution`, just as follows:

 ```ts
 import {